 Inhabits Middle Heights in the Northern mountains, e.g. Sulaf, but appears rather uncommon.
 Flies in June; probably multivoltine.
 Foodplant, various low herbs.
-Anatolian-Iranian, with Euroriental range.

 512. Sterrha degeneraria Hübn.

 Inhabits the Rowanduz Gorge and doubtless other parts of the woodland zone of the mountains, but appears to be uncommon.